PaulStoffregen/Audio/README.md

 BSD license, check license.txt for more information.
 All text above must be included in any redistribution

 ## Installation
-To install, use the Arduino Library Manager and search for 'Adafruit 10DOF' and install the library
+To install, use the Arduino Library Manager and search for 'Adafruit Audio' and install the library